 Providence Bay Beach Boardwalk

 Providence Bay Beach is one of the most beautiful beaches in Northeastern Ontario.
 It is located on the southern shore of Manitoulin Island and offers visitors not only gorgeous views of Lake Huron, but also a wheelchair-accessible boardwalk trail and playground.
+There's also an accessible gift shop, restuarant, and washrooms right off the parking lot at Providence Bay Beach.

 Misery Bay Provincial Park Visitor Centre and Nature Reserve